ai-on-gke/website/site/content/docs/tutorials/hf-gcs-transfer/index.md

 ## Create your Cloud Storage bucket

 Now, create the Cloud Storage bucket for the model weights, by running the following command.

+>[!NOTE]
-> Note: Cloud Storage bucket's names must be globally unique, and you must have the Storage Admin (`roles/storage.admin`) IAM role for the project where the bucket is created.
+>Cloud Storage bucket's names must be globally unique, and you must have the Storage Admin (`roles/storage.admin`) IAM role for the project where the bucket is created.
 See [Create a Bucket](https://cloud.google.com/storage/docs/creating-buckets) for details.

 ```bash
 export BUCKET_NAME=${PROJECT_ID}-meta-llama-3-8b